ligolang/jsligo-training-dapp-shifumi/README.md

 > Doc https://ligolang.org/docs/language-basics/unit-option-pattern-matching#variant-types

-# V2
+# V2 A fair game!

-## Game rule

-> We propose an implementation for only two players in order to simplify some algorithms.

 The gameplay is done in two stages.
 The first one each player choose to play `stone` or `paper` or `cisor` and cipher it thanks to the `chest` functionality provided by the Tezos protocol.